napalm-automation/napalm-yang/docs/developers/parsers/examples_list.rst

       regexp: (?P<value>(?P<ip>.*))\/(?P<prefix>\d+)

-The regular expression is doing two things; use the ``<value>`` to capture extract the key and then capture all the useful information.
-This way have it available for later use in the ``extra_vars`` field.
+The regular expression is doing two things; use the ``<value>`` to capture which part should be used for the key and then capture as well all the useful information so we have it available for later use in the ``extra_vars`` field.

 Result